jeffreyliu3230/autooai/README.md

 ----

+## Generating a Harvester

+Autooai is a command line tool that takes a few arguments and will generate a SHARE harvester based on those arguments.

 Here's an example of how to use this tool to generate a SHARE OAI harvester for the MIT repository:

 ```